greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 Executing a command with `PROGRAM` might be restricted by the operating system's access control mechanisms.

 `COPY FROM` will invoke any triggers and check constraints on the destination table.
 However, it will not invoke rules.
-XXX Note that in this release, violations of constraints are not evaluated for single row error isolation mode.
-XXX
+Note that in this release, violations of constraints are not evaluated for single row error isolation mode.

 For identity columns, the `COPY FROM` command will always write the column values provided in the input data, like the `INSERT` option `OVERRIDING SYSTEM VALUE`.